-We are treated as a partnership for U.S. federal income tax purposes and, therefore, subject to the discussion below under "-Administrative Matters-Information Returns and Audit Procedures," generally will not be liable for entity-level U.S. federal income taxes.
+We are treated as a partnership for U.S. federal income tax purposes and, therefore, subject to the discussion below under "-Administrative Matters-Information Returns and Audit Procedures", generally will not be liable for entity-level U.S. federal income taxes.
 Instead, as described below, each of our unitholders will take into account its respective share of our items of income, gain, loss and deduction in computing its U.S. federal income tax liability as if the unitholder had earned such income directly, even if we make no cash distributions to the unitholder.
 Distributions we make to a unitholder will not give rise to income or gain taxable to such unitholder, unless the amount of cash distributed exceeds the unitholder's adjusted tax basis in its common units.
-Please read "-Tax Consequences of Unit Ownership-Treatment of Distributions" and "-Disposition of Common Units."
+Please read "-Tax Consequences of Unit Ownership-Treatment of Distributions" and "-Disposition of Common Units".

 Section 7704 of the Code generally provides that publicly traded partnerships will be treated as corporations for U.S. federal income tax purposes.
 However, if 90% or more of a partnership's gross income for every taxable year it is publicly traded consists of "qualifying income," the partnership may continue to be treated as a partnership for U.S. federal income tax purposes (the "Qualifying Income Exception").
 Qualifying income includes, (i) interest, (ii) dividends, (iii) real property rents within the meaning of Section 856(d) of the Code, as modified by Section 7704(d)(3) of the Code, (iv) gains from the sale or other disposition of real property, (v) income and gains derived from the exploration, development, mining or production, processing, refining, transportation (including pipelines transporting gas, oil, or products thereof and the provision of compression services to a pipeline) or the marketing of any "mineral or natural resource," and (vi) gains from the sale or other disposition of capital assets (or property described in Section 1231(b) of the Code) held for the production of income that otherwise constitutes qualifying income.
-We estimate that less than 5% of our current gross income is not qualifying income; however, this estimate could change from time to time.
+We estimate that less than 7% of our current gross income is not qualifying income; however, this estimate could change from time to time.

 No ruling has been or will be sought from the IRS with respect to our classification as a partnership for U.S. federal income tax purposes or as to the classification of our limited liability company operating subsidiaries.
-Instead we will rely on the opinion of Sidley Austin LLP on such matters.
-It is the opinion of Sidley Austin LLP that, based upon the Code, existing Treasury Regulations, published revenue rulings and court decisions and representations described below that:
+Instead we have relied on the opinion of Vinson & Elkins L.L.P. that, based upon the Code, existing Treasury Regulations, published revenue rulings and court decisions and representations described below, we and each of our limited liability company operating subsidiaries will be classified as either a partnership or disregarded as an entity separate from us for U.S. federal income tax purposes.

-- we will be treated as a partnership for U.S. federal income tax purposes; and - each of our limited liability company operating subsidiaries, other than those that have been identified as corporations to Sidley Austin LLP, will be disregarded as entities separate from us for U.S. federal income tax purposes.

-In rendering its opinion, Sidley Austin LLP has relied on factual representations made by us and our general partner, including, without limitation:
+Vinson & Elkins L.L.P. is of the opinion that we will be treated as a partnership for U.S. federal income tax purposes and that each of our limited liability company operating subsidiaries, other than those that have been identified as corporations to Vinson & Elkins L.L.P. and those that make an election to be treated as a corporation for U.S. federal income tax purposes in the future, will be disregarded as entities separate from us for U.S. federal income tax purposes.
+In rendering its opinion, Vinson & Elkins L.L.P. has relied on factual representations made by us and our general partner, including, without limitation: